 When is the best time to visit Singapore?

 While temperatures are quite favourable all year round, the period from June to August is generally considered to be the best time to visit Singapore.
-At this time, the city-state sees some of its lowest monthly rainfall, reducing the overall humidity, and fewer locals are on holidays, meaning there are smaller crowds to contend with as you tour the city.
+At this time, the city-state sees some of its lowest monthly rainfall and overall humidity, and fewer locals are on holidays — so there are smaller crowds to contend with as you tour the city.

 When is the best time to book flights to Singapore?

 As a general guide, the best time to book international flights is around 3 months prior to your intended departure date.
 If you’re planning to make the most of the best time to visit Singapore, you should consider securing your flights and booking your accommodation in Singapore from March to May.

 When is the most expensive time to visit Singapore?